 This Essay is thus to better include post-colonial worldviews in law in Europe and to alter Western legal worldviews accordingly.
 To do so, and because it is focused on Africa, it relies as much as possible on the work of scholars from post-colonial states, who take a decolonial approach to potentially achieve some “border thinking,” although inevitably to a limited extent.
 In addition, it envisages post-colonial states as a source of inspiration, since they have had to deal with plurality, diversity, as well as oppressed and oppressive ways of living for a long time and at a scale that is, at this stage, still unknown to occidental states.
-As Jean Comaroff and John L. Comaroff pointed it out, the latter, thus, have much to learn from “theory from the South”.
+As Jean Comaroff and John L. Comaroff pointed out, the latter, thus, have much to learn from “theory from the South”.
 “Theory from the South” does not automatically mean “positive law from the South”—and perhaps most often, it does not.
 This law can be more or less colonial from the perspective of decolonial theory, and thus, more or less criticized by decolonial scholars.
 Therefore, this Essay assesses the Western PIL scholarship regarding decolonial theory (that is a theory from the South), without proposing to amend Western PIL to transplant the legal rules of states from the said “Global South,” but rather to include the decolonial critiques of these rules.

 Finally, as this Essay is inspired by decolonial thinking, it assumes that granting more power to vulnerable post-colonial worldviews, identities, and practices in law can be a rich source for finding the potential avenues to tackle the global crisis of our times.